Hornsea RNLI Lifeboat Station

 Hornsea RNLI Lifeboat Station was located at the junction of Burton Road and Eastbourne Road, in Hornsea, a seaside town approximately 12 mi north-east of Hull, on the coast of the East Riding of Yorkshire.

-A lifeboat was first stationed here in 1852 by The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS).
+A lifeboat was first stationed at Hornsea in 1852, by The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854.

 After operating for 72 years, Hornsea RNLI Lifeboat Station was closed in 1924.

 An independent lifeboat station, Hornsea Inshore Rescue, was established at Hornsea in 1994.

 History

 Following a series of local shipwrecks, a local committee was formed in Hornsea in 1851, with their objective being to establish a lifeboat station.
 They were donated a reserve lifeboat from Hull Trinity House, but she needed essential work, and also a carriage and boathouse, but despite raising £161, they were still £108 short.
 Negotiations were then held by chairman John Thorley with The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS), who agreed to take on the management of the station, and paid the £108 debt.
 A carriage was ordered from Crosskill of Beverley, and a wooden boathouse, with a thatched roof, was constructed near the beach.
 In June 1852, the station opened, with the boat being named Heroine.